zerofo/emuiibo/README.md

 - **libstratosphere** project and libraries

-- **AmiiboAPI** (JSON API), which is used by `emuGUIibo` to get a proper, full amiibo list, in order to generate virtual amiibos without the need of raw dumps.
+- **AmiiboAPI** (JSON API), which is used by `emutool` to get a proper, full amiibo list, in order to generate virtual amiibos without the need of raw dumps.